-Second, it would appear that all of the optical disc plants that were raided in 2004 and 2005 remain in operation after those raids.
+Second, it would appear that virtually all of the optical disc plants that were raided in 2004 and 2005 remain in operation after those raids.
+A recent raid in mid-November 2005 on the Roff plant in Odintsovo, near Moscow, has led to a suspension of a license while a criminal prosecution proceeds.
+This was the first such suspension (by the new Federal Service charged with compliance with licensing regulations).
 In the case of several plants raided in 2004, truckloads of illegal material were seized weeks later from the same plants by Russian government enforcement officials - and still these same plants remain in operation and their licenses have not been suspended by the Ministry of Culture (i.e., the Federal Licensing Service - Rosokhrankultura).